lal12/macroMyKBD/README.md

 ## Installation & Setup

-1. Install NodeJS: Download it [here](https://nodejs.org/en/download/).
-The Recommend version is v10, however other versions should work too.
+1. Install NodeJS **v10**: Download it [here](https://nodejs.org/en/download/).
 Afterwards just install it, the installer should be self explanatory.
 2. Install macroMyKBD: Download the newest release from the [Release Page](http://github.com/lal12/macromykbd/releases) and unzip it whereever you like.
 For the next step open the folder containing the unzipped files.
 3. Download [Zadig](https://zadig.akeo.ie/) and execute it.
     a.
 Plugin the keyboard you wish to configure, if it isn't already configured.